Tag: Joni Scott

 On Goodreads as on many book platforms you can join up as a reader and list your finished reads like you are part of a club.
 Reading (and writing) are lonely pursuits, so it is nice to sometimes share with others.
 This feedback from readers allows other readers to decide if the book is for them before they buy it.
 Few readers actually bother to write a review.
 It’s less than 10%.
 So, authors need all the reviews we can get and preferably positive ones.
 After all, we make no money from books.
 Too many middlemen take that.
 It’s a mug’s game.
 Please be kind and review our books.

-Too difficult to be nice?
+Too difficult to write a review?
 How about a star rating instead.

-But if you feel you can’t possibly say anything good then just pop a one or two star.
+But if you feel you can’t possibly say anything good as a review, then just pop a one or two star.
 This is kinder than a brutal slaying.
 Consider how you would feel if someone roasted your book baby alive.
 Books take about a year to write and almost twice as long to get published.
-So please review our books.
+So please be kind and review our books.

 Unless you are an author who opts to be an Amazon uploader in which case it’s instant.
 I tried this for my contemporary romance, Colour comes to Tangles, just to experience the spontaneous buzz.
 But I do prefer the wait and the box of books that come all the way from London.
 My fourth book, Time Heal my Heart just arrived this week that way.
 Twenty-five copies hot off the press.